miklevin/MikeLev.in/_includes/cat_ai.md

 <ol>
+<li><a href="/blog/are-you-jacked-into-the-metaverse-or-living-in-flatland/">Are You Jacked Into the Metaverse or Living in Flatland?</a> (Fri May 12, 2023)
+<br/>I'm a slow learner, but once I understand a tool, I'm unstoppable.
+I'm exploring the potential of portable systems, and the power of AI, to increase my impact and the impact of those around me.
+I'm using Jupyter and some proprietary tools that hook to it to demonstrate the potential of the platform and show people what they really need to see.</li>
 <li><a href="/blog/the-content-that-ai-can-t-generate/">The Content that AI Can't Generate</a> (Thu May 11, 2023)
 <br/>I'm here to share the content that AI can't generate - the unique, unfiltered perspective of a human.
 From the lessons of 'Surface Detail' to the implications of Zipf's Law, I'm delving into the history of wealth distribution and the power of the middle-class.
 Join me as I explore the implications of human nature, the power of the 1%, and how to fight for the Carpenter.</li>
 <li><a href="/blog/if-you-re-so-good-at-seo-why-aren-t-ais-talking-to-you/">If You're So Good at SEO, Why Aren't AIs Talking to You?</a> (Thu May 11, 2023)